sigmagallery/.github/README.md

 To add a favicon to your page, generate one from an image using a tool such as [realfavicongenerator](https://realfavicongenerator.net/).
 Then, upload the resulting “favicon.ico” file to the main repository.
 It is important to name the file exactly ‘favicon.ico’, otherwise the icon will not load.

 ### Editing the style.css file
-If you want to further change the appearance of your ergo.cx page, you can do so by editing the style.css file in the main repository.
+If you want to further change the appearance of your Sigma Gallery, you can do so by editing the style.css file in the main repository.
 This file can adjust the style of your page.
 This is completely optional and only recommended if you know the basics of CSS.

 For example, here is the default CSS code that controls the size of the logo: